smucclaw/eu-ai-act/act.md

 ```
 4. For the purpose of implementing paragraphs 1 to 3, the high-risk AI system shall be provided to the user in such a way that natural persons to whom human oversight is assigned are enabled, , as appropriate and proportionate to the circumstances:

-    a.   to understand the capacities and limitations of the high-risk AI system and be able to duly monitor its operatio ;
+    a.   to understand the capacities and limitations of the high-risk AI system and be able to duly monitor its operation ;

     b.  to remain aware of the possible tendency of automatically relying or over-relying on the output produced by a high-risk AI system ('automation bias') ;